solodev/cloud-documentation/src/pages/Sites/index.md

 # Sites

-The sites page provides an overview of the existing sites as well as the option to add a new site.
+The Sites page provides an overview of the existing sites as well as the option to add a new site.

 To open existing site click on the site card.